alexgmex/Spotify-Local-File-Importer/README.md

 # Spotify Local File Importer
-Simply paste in the URL of a public or unlisted Youtube playlist, and run to download the audio streams of every video in MP4 Audio format.
+Paste in the URL of a public or unlisted Youtube playlist, and run to download the audio streams of every video in MP4 Audio format.

 Requirements: _pip install pytube_